Let’s save on energy costs this year with these recommended thermostat settings for summer and winter!

 As I touched on earlier, you can’t game the system by suddenly cranking up your air conditioning or heat.
 Turning your settings all the way up doesn’t change the temperature any faster.
 What’s more likely to happen is that you will forget to turn the setting back down until your home is either frigid or boiling a few hours later.
 By then, you will have undone all of your savings for the month.

-TL;DR – Recommended Thermostat Settings
+TL;DR – Recommended Thermostat Settings for Summer and Winter

 - This is a long game instead of a shortcut.
 If you do it right, you’re not even going to be thinking about how and when your temperatures adjust.